-At least 889 residents and nonresidents have been hospitalized with COVID-19 since the pandemic began.
-An additional 133 are currently hospitalized with COVID-19, and another seven are hospitalized and suspected of having COVID-19.
-Of these patients, 12 are on a ventilator in the state.
+At least 1,153 residents and nonresidents have been hospitalized with COVID-19.
+An additional 54 people are currently hospitalized with COVID-19, and another four are hospitalized and suspected of having COVID-19.
+Eight of these patients are on a ventilator in the state.

-The state’s health care capacity dashboard lists indicators for adult inpatient and intensive care unit beds in the green with 493 adult inpatient beds available and 35 ICU beds available in the state.
+The DHSS dashboard on hospital capacity lists indicators for adult inpatient and intensive care unit beds in the gree with 573 inpatient and 53 ICU beds available statewide.

-Since COVID-19 testing began in Alaska, DHSS says a total of 1,147,560 COVID-19 tests have been conducted, although that number does not reflect the unique number of individuals who have been tested.
+A total of 1,410,760 COVID-19 tests have been conducted in Alaska since the pandemic began, although that number does not reflect the unique number of individuals who have been tested.

 Resident cases were reported in these communities:

 - Kenai Peninsula Borough: 12